 Naomi Ackie is a rising star in British film.
-The actress whose credits include a stint in Doctor Who and 2016’s emotional drama Damilola, Our Loved Boy has now gone on to having her breakthrough role in new British Period Drama Lady Macbeth.
+The actress whose credits include a stint in Doctor Who and 2016’s emotional drama Damilola, Our Loved Boy has now gone on to have her breakthrough role in new British Period Drama Lady Macbeth.

 The film is an adaption of Nikolai Leskov’s novella Lady Macbeth of the Mtsensk and explores the role of women in the 19th century, adultery and murder.
 The film is directed by William Oldroyd and stars Naomi alongside Florence Pugh, Cosmo Jarvis and Golda Rosheuvel.